tmloo/caline4/README.md

 # caline4
-guide to generating highway emission dispersal models
+This repository provides the data and resources to generate highway emission dispersal models in California.